kat-tax/ult/README.md

 # ULT · The Ultimate App Dev Kit

-> Create native and web with a single code base!
+> Create native and web apps with a single code base!

 To create a new project, run `npx ult [project]`